----

 Kathy Ging, Real Estate Broker, phone 1-800-944-0130 or 541 342-8461

-Kathy Ging is the co-director of the First Annual Lane County Energy Round-Up Public Forums I and II to be held 1/23 and 2/27/07 in Eugene working with co-director Pamela Driscoll, with an all volunteer group and Lane County Commissioner Pete Sorenson.
+Oregon's number one ecological Realtor, Kathy Ging has been the director of the First, Second and Third Lane County Energy Round-Ups in Eugene in 2007 and 2008, working with an all volunteer group and Lane County Commissioner Pete Sorenson.
+Over 400 people attended the events.

-Kathy co-founded the Northwest EcoBuilding Guild, SW Oregon Chapter, in Eugene, and helped to organize 70 of its educational events and also spearheaded the movement to green the Eugene library, the beginning of a gradual transition by the City of Eugene to its current proactive stance toward green building practices for public buildings.
+Kathy co-founded the Northwest EcoBuilding Guild, SW Oregon Chapter, in Eugene, helping to organize 70 educational events and spearheaded the movement to green the Eugene library, the beginning of a gradual transition by the City of Eugene to its current proactive stance toward green building practices for all new public buildings.

-She attended the first New Energy Movement conference in Portland, OR, in November, 2004, the 1st Solar Electric Power Summit in Salem, OR, (one of five women and 37 men in attendance) and Oregon Solar Energy Industries Association Solar Expo in Portland, OR, in 2006.
+She attended the first New Energy Movement conference in Portland, OR, the 1st Solar Power Summit in Salem, OR, and Oregon Solar Energy Industries Association Solar Expo in Portland, OR.

-She initiated the revised performance based personal income renewable energy tax credit in the Oregon legislature in the late 80s after 85% of the solar businesses had gone bankrupt because state and federal tax credits had sunset.
-She helped to organize the statewide momentum to win its passage 22 to zip the day before summer solstice.
+While doing post-graduate studies at the University of Oregon, she initiated the revised performance based personal income renewable energy tax credit in the Oregon legislature in the late 80s after 85% of the solar businesses state and nationwide had gone bankrupt because state and federal tax credits had been dropped.

-This tax credit for home owners and renters is still in effect and has been expanded and revised in the last 18 years.
+This tax credit for home-owners and renters is still in effect and has been expanded and revised in recent years.
 When passed, it was widely considered to be the best renewable energy personal income tax credit in the country.

-Kathy is a member of several environmental and energy groups such as Solar Oregon, American Solar Energy Society, Climate Solutions, Citizens Utility Board, 3Estrategies, OSPIRG, Co-Op America and the School Garden Project.
+Kathy has been a member of several environmental and energy groups such as Solar Oregon, American Solar Energy Society, Climate Solutions, Citizens Utility Board, 3Estrategies, OSPIRG, NW EcoBuilding Guild, Green America, the School Garden Project, Oregon Toxics Alliance, Eugene Media Action, Eugene Peaceworks and Channel 29-Community TV.

 In 1981, Kathy lobbied the EWEB board to assign staff time to research solar electric power (PVs); EWEB did fund a part time position that year.
 She also co-sponsored the first local all day photovoltaic seminar with former EWEB Commissioner Jack Craig.